 Minimum Data Sets (MDS) are rules mandated by the U.S. Department of Health and Human Services (HHS) affecting federally funded health and mental health services.
-Certain healthcare professionals need to have a solid understanding of MDS.
-Distance learning for MDS can be completed at a number of institutions at both undergraduate and graduate levels.
+Resident Assessment Coordinator certificate programs are offered through the American Association of Nurse Assessment Coordination (AANAC) and can give healthcare professionals working knowledge of MDS rules.
+Certain healthcare professionals, especially working nurses, need to have a solid understanding of MDS.
+Distance learning for MDS can be completed at a number of institutions at both undergraduate and graduate levels, leading to either a bachelor's or a master's degree.
+There are both online-only and hybrid programs available.

 MDS Education Opportunities